FakeSmileUX/MailGenerator2FA/ReadMe.md

 🔸You can use without Api Key but  you should solve 2Captcha for this...

 🔸Software created bt FakeSmile

+🔸ProtonMail and MicrosoftMail choises will come on Version 1.1
 ___________________
 🔴What you can do with this?🔴
 ___________________